 - Things you don’t need immediately: Make a note of them on lists.
 Then you can have them sent all at once.
 Or order larger quantities for your stocks.

-Incidentally, store owners are required to provide numerous details on ingredients, etc. are mandatory.
+Incidentally, shop owners are required to provide numerous details on ingredients, etc. are mandatory.
 Otherwise you could face a warning.
 You can find out more about this in our article Making WooCommerce legally compliant.

 WordPress and sustainability